 - symptoms have lasted for at least 3 months without a break

-Personal and family medical history.
-Most people with RA have relatives with the condition, as well as chronic symptoms that impact both sides of the body, primarily the hands and feet.
+- Medical history: Most people with RA have relatives with the condition, as well as chronic symptoms that impact both sides of the body, primarily the hands and feet.

 Many home remedies and natural treatments for fibromyalgia and RA are similar.
 However, because the conditions have separate causes, medical treatments are different.

 While medications for RA and fibromyalgia both aim to reduce pain, their mechanisms are different.

 There is no singular medication that can treat or cure fibromyalgia.
 However, the FDA approves using pain management medications to reduce symptoms.
 These include: